tychay/one-click-child-theme/readme.txt

 theme just by clicking.

 Ever since WordPress 3.0, you shouldn’t directly modify CSS of any downloaded themes because if you update the theme, your changes will be destroyed.
-Instead, it is recommended that you create a child theme and edit the CSS there, this way updates to the parent theme will be inherited instead of destroy your changes.
+Instead, it is recommended that you create a child theme and edit the CSS there so that updates to the parent theme will be inherited instead of destroy your changes.

-The problem is that currently the only way to child theme something is edit files on the filesystem.
+The problem many run into is currently the only way to child theme something is edit files on the filesystem.
 This is non-intuitive for shared-hosting sites with one-click WordPress installs (it usually involves a “shell account” or learning how to use FTP).

 This attempts to get around that issue, by adding a button to the themes page to allow you to child theme the page.
 (It’s not really one-click, though.)

 Inspired by @janeforshort‘s and @designsimply's WordCamp SF 2011 talk on CSS theming as requested by @sfgirl for [her blog](http://pintsizedmusings.com/).